ome/omero_search_engine/README.rst

 Note on public data
 -------------------

-* The IDR Searcher currently assumes that all indexed data is publicly accessible for search.
+* The IDR searcher currently assumes that all indexed data is publicly accessible for search.
 * There is no authentication or access permissions system in place yet.
 IDR Searcher is bypassing OMERO authentication and permissions system by connecting directly to the Database.

 License
 -------

-IDR Searcher is released under the GPL v2.
+IDR searcher is released under the GPL v2.

 Copyright
 ---------

 2022-2026, The Open Microscopy Environment, Glencoe Software, Inc.